 University is a personal experience and is made special by the people around you.
-Find out more below about our plans for your arrival, the social aspects of university life, and how you can make the most out of your time here.
+Find out more below about the social aspects of university life, our plans for your arrival, and how you can make friends when you get here.

 We are committed to making sure that you get the full university experience when you join us here at Birmingham.
 We are working in close partnership with our students' union, the Guild of Students, to make sure that from the day you arrive, you have the opportunity to take part, to make friends, and to make Birmingham your home.

 When you arrive (Welcome)

 Our famous Birmingham ‘Welcome’ awaits you and this year it will be extended so that you can make the most of the range of exciting activities we have to offer and so that you receive a warm Birmingham welcome whenever you arrive.
 Welcome is our name for Freshers, but it’s about much more than getting your ID card…